elkowar/yolk/docs/src/templates.md

 ```

 ## Value replacement
-In many cases, you'll want to make specific values, like colors or paths, be set through one central source, rather than specifying them in every config file.
+In many cases, you'll want to make specific values, such as colors or paths, be set through one central source, rather than specifying them in every config file.
 Yolk allows you to do this (and more) by using the `replace` directive.
 This directive takes a regex pattern and a Lua expression, and replaces the matched pattern with the result of the expression.
 ```toml